mattermost/mattermost-docker/README.md

 If you want to install Enterprise Edition, you can skip this section.

-To install the team edition, comment out the two following lines in docker-compose.yaml file:
+To install the team edition, uncomment out these lines in docker-compose.yaml file:
 ```yaml
 args:
   - edition=team